gliderlabs/registrator/README.md

-  -cleanup=false: Remove dangling services -deregister="always": Deregister exited services "always" or "on-success" -internal=false: Use internal ports instead of published ones -ip="": IP for ports mapped to the host
+  -cleanup=false: Remove dangling services -deregister="always": Deregister exited services "always" or "on-success" -explicit=false: Only register containers which have SERVICE_NAME label set -internal=false: Use internal ports instead of published ones -ip="": IP for ports mapped to the host
   -resync=0: Frequency with which services are resynchronized